dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-snowflake.md

 ## Configuration

-To further optimize data platform performance, refer to [Snowflake-specific configuration](/reference/resource-configs/snowflake-configs).
+To learn how to optimize performance with data platform-specific configurations in dbt Cloud, refer to [Snowflake-specific configuration](/reference/resource-configs/snowflake-configs).